 Administrative Support and Reporting

-The Council’s formation is supported by CON administration.
+The Council’s formation is supported by Ross and Carol Nese College of Nursing administration.
 The Council’s authority is advisory only.
 The Council communicates with administration as needed and provides a report to the entire faculty statewide at our annual Fall Faculty Meeting.
 An annual budget of $3,000 for the Special Projects Initiatives has been approved and is outlined below.

 Membership is currently composed of faculty, staff and students from three campuses.
 Members may self-nominate or volunteer to serve on the Council based on interest in sustainable practices and health.
 Term duration is set at four years with an optional second term.
 Council members will meet via zoom and decisions are made through consensus.